amdmh/amdmh.github.io/_posts/2019-01-05-finding_donors.md

 For highly-skewed feature distributions such as `'capital-gain'` and `'capital-loss'`, it is common practice to apply a <a href="https://en.wikipedia.org/wiki/Data_transformation_(statistics)">logarithmic transformation</a> on the data so that the very large and very small values do not negatively affect the performance of a learning algorithm.
 Using a logarithmic transformation significantly reduces the range of values caused by outliers.
 Care must be taken when applying this transformation however: The logarithm of `0` is undefined, so we must translate the values by a small amount above `0` to apply the the logarithm successfully.

-Run the code cell below to perform a transformation on the data and visualize the results.
-Again, note the range of values and how they are distributed.

 ```python